Here’s a number that may shock you: about one in five American adults do not have a credit score.

 The credit reporting agencies and credit scoring companies have been extremely successful in marketing their products to other industries.
 As a result, credit checks are now a standard procedure in many essential aspects of modern life.
 This means that being credit invisible can have devastating consequences for consumers.

-The “credit catch-22” is that in order to qualify for credit, you must already have a history of using credit.
-Lenders want to see a pattern of responsible borrowing before they take the risk of extending you credit.
+The “credit catch-22” is that in order to qualify for credit, it helps to already have a history of using credit.
+Lenders want to see a pattern of responsible borrowing before they take the risk of extending credit to someone.

 Therefore, the obvious problem with having no credit history or minimal credit history is that it bars access to mainstream credit products such as loans and credit cards.